-Tax Compulsory charge levied to finance services performed by the
+Tax Compulsory charge levied to finance services performed by the government for the benefit of the community (citizens, businesses, etc.).

 Tax Certiorari The legal process by which the courts review a real property assessment.

 Generically speaking, it encompasses the entire assessment review process from filing a grievance complaint with the local Board of Assessment review through judicial review of the assessment.